Drumstix42/TemScanner-Electron/README.md

 -   Does **NOT** send any requests to game
 -   Does **NOT** intercept any game data
 -   Will **NOT** get you banned

+## Details

+The app will display a "Left" and "Right" panel, based on the active Tems on the enemy side of the battle.
+As shown in the screenshot above, you get the name, #, type information/modifiers, and more.
+Any embedded links lead to [Temtem Wiki](https://temtem.wiki.gg/wiki/Temtem_Wiki) pages for more information.
+Additionally, special tems like [Koish](https://temtem.wiki.gg/wiki/Koish) and [Chromeon](https://temtem.wiki.gg/wiki/Chromeon) allow you to manually set their secondary Type, and even specify their conditional traits for more accurate type bonuses/weaknesses.

+When you defeat a Tem, the Left/Right panel will clear, except when you defeat the final/solo enemy Tem.
+This is to avoid clearing the panels when navigating sub-menus, or when the OCR fails detection for whatever reason.

+At the top-right of the page there is an "Options" cog to toggle some settings for the UI.
+And in the top-left there is some debug information to help understand what the app is doing via OCR and Autohotkey data updates.

+At the bottom of the page, there is a "Recent" row which shows up to 10 of the most recent Tems you've encountered, and does not show duplicates.

+> If you have additional suggestions, feel free to [Open an Issue](https://github.com/Drumstix42/TemScanner-Electron/issues).

 # How it works